Receiving feedback at work is about more than just saying “I’ll take it on board moving forward”.

 4. Thank them for their candour (or praise)

 Phew, you made it through the receiving part of the feedback.
-Regardless of whether you just received positive or negative feedback, the first thing you should do is thank the person who gave you the feedback.
+Regardless of whether you just received positive feedback, constructive criticism, or perhaps even negative feedback, the first thing you should do is thank the person who gave you the feedback.

 It’s great that your employee, colleague, or manager decided to take valuable time out of their day to give you feedback.
 And the fact that they felt comfortable enough to approach you with their feedback is a compliment on its own!